Skip to content

 # Uninstall

-sudo safecall uninstall
+sudo safecall system uninstall

 # Fresh install